 Laryngeal paralysis can occur by itself or as part of a syndrome called geriatric onset laryngeal paralysis and polyneuropathy (GOLPP).

-GOLPP is a common problem of older large and giant breed dogs.
+GOLPP is a common problem for older large and giant breed dogs.
 It is a disease of the nervous system, characterized by the slow but progressive degeneration of some of the longer nerves in the body.
-It results in partial paralysis of the larynx (i.e. voice box), esophagus and hind limbs.
+It results in partial paralysis of the larynx (i.e. voice box), esophagus, and hind limbs.
 We do not know the cause of GOLPP and there is no cure for it.
-However, they are many things you can do to reduce the problems associated with this disease.
+However, there are many things you can do to reduce the problems associated with this disease.

 What Are The Symptoms?

 Laryngeal paralysis (Lar-Par) causes increased respiratory effort and “voice change”.
 These are due to partial paralysis of the muscles that control the vocal cords of the larynx.
 As a result, the vocal cords hang into the airway instead of retracting out of the way during inhalation.
 This means they obstruct the airway and make it difficult for the pet to inhale.
 Reduced vocal cord movement can also change the sound of a dog’s bark or a cat’s meow.
 You can visit YouTube to see videos of dogs with Lar-par.
 One we like is at youtube.

 Decreased airway size leads to increased airflow resistance and turbulence of the air flowing through the larynx.
 In other words, it takes a lot of effort to get enough air through and it makes a lot of noise.
 It’s like trying to breathe through a straw instead of a hose.
 This is what causes the loud noise every time the pet takes a breath.
 The increased force of the air moving through causes edema (swelling) of the larynx.
 This leads to further obstruction and can eventually cause edema in the lungs as well as the throat.